JeanneShen/learngit/readme.txt

-Git is a distributed version control system.\n Git is free software
+Git is a distrubuted version control system. \n Git is free software distriibuted under the GPL.